JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 showTopQuote: false
 ---

-# Welcome to the WIT UK training page!
+# Welcome to Worsley Institute Training UK

-WIT UK, in conjuction with [Worsley Institute Training](https://worsleyinstitute.com/pages/worsley-institute-training-wit-mission-statement) is delighted to announce our next intake which commences in September 2024.
+WIT UK, in conjunction with [Worsley Institute Training](https://worsleyinstitute.com/pages/worsley-institute-training-wit-mission-statement) is delighted to announce our next intake which commences in September 2024.

 You will find information about the WIT UK programme structure, dates and fees below.